GMOD/jbconnect/docs/hooks.rst

 Job services must contain a ``fmap`` section which defines the routes that the job service exposes.
 And there should be corresponding routes (or REST APIs) defined in the module.
 The ``fmap`` section must exist, but does not need to be populated.

-The framework will process the request as the specified

 ::